 As of January 1, 2018, the Debtor's two remaining employees, Mr. Sarney and Mr. Ebert, agreed to forgo current payment of their salary in order to preserve cash.
 The Debtors continued to pay for their health insurance and other benefits prior to and during these chapter 11 cases.
 As of the Petition Date, Mr. Sarney had a claim for accrued but unpaid salary (including vacation pay) of \$40,907.53, of which \$12,850 is entitled to priority treatment under Bankruptcy Code § 507(a)(4), and Mr. Ebert had a claim for accrued but unpaid salary (including vacation pay) of \$43,118.02, of which \$12,850 is entitled to priority treatment.
-Mr. Sarney and Mr. Ebert also assert general unsecured claims under their respective employment contracts which include provisions for severance pay.
+Mr. Sarney and Mr. Ebert also assert general unsecured claims under their respective employment contracts which include provisions for severance pay which were triggered on April 15, 2018 when Mr. Sarney and Mr. Ebert were terminated by the Debtors without cause.